 Management controls current liquidity based on expected cash flows.
 From a long term perspective the liquidity risk is determined by forecasting future cash flows at the moment of signing new credit, loan or lease agreements and by budgeting procedures.
 As at 30 September 2009, the Group had positive net working capital of USD 64,784 thousand.
-Net Working Capital is calculated as the sum of the current portions of Trade receivables-net, Inventories, Prepayments-third parties, Prepayments-related parties, Other receivables-third parties, Other receivables-related parties, VAT and other taxes recoverable, less the sum of the current portions of Trade payables-third parties, Trade payables-related parties, Advances from customers, Advances from related parties, Other payables-related parties, Other payables-third parties and also excluding the Group's liability for the consideration payable for the acquisition of Spacecom and Intopex (part of Other payables).
+Net Working Capital is calculated as the sum of the current portions of Trade receivables-net, Inventories, Prepayments-third parties, Prepayments-related parties, Other receivables-third parties, Other receivables-third parties, Trade payables-related parties, Advances from customers, Advances from related parties, Other payables-related parties, Other acquisition of Spacecom and Intopex (part of Other payables).